CL-so123/AForumApp/README.md

 ## Notes

-The biggest challenge thinking of a creative way to style up the app along with making they aren't overbearing.
+The biggest challenges were thinking of a creative way to style up the app along with making sure they aren't overbearing.
 ## License

     Copyright [yyyy] [name of copyright owner]